 The Good and the Beautiful Philosophy on First Grade Sight Words | The Good and the Beautiful, one of the most widely used homeschool curriculum programs, focuses on phonics while having children memorize a short list of the highest-frequency words that can’t be easily decoded at this age level.
 This method has proven successful with hundreds of thousands of children using The Good and the Beautiful Language Arts Courses. |

-Included in our FREE download is a set of flashcards containing The Good and the Beautiful’s 51 Level 1 sight words, along with simple game and activity ideas!
+Included in our FREE download is a set of flashcards containing The 51 Level 1 sight words from The Good and the Beautiful, along with simple games and activity ideas!

 We recommend printing the flashcards on cardstock for durability and suggest using 6–15 words at a time, depending on your child’s needs.